BlackRock Sends Huge Warning Shot at Companies Ignoring Climate Risk

 BlackRock, which claims $7 trillion of assets under management, has come under harsh criticism from climate activists in recent months for voting against climate resolutions facing many of the companies in which it is invested.

 A study by ShareAction found that U.S. asset managers had a poorer record than their European peers in using their proxy on company boards to drive climate action.
-UBS Asset management were considered to have voted for climate resolutions 90.2 percent of the time compared to BlackRock’s 6.7 percent.
+UBS Asset Management voted for climate resolutions 90.2 percent of the time compared to BlackRock’s 6.7 percent.

 But going forward, BlackRock will use its position on the boards of thousands of companies to vote against the management of firms that “are not making sufficient progress on sustainability-related disclosures and the business practices and plans underlying them," Fink said.

 Last week BlackRock joined the Climate Action 100+ initiative.
-Signatories, who now collectively have $42 trillion of assets under management, pledge to reduce emissions in line with the Paris Agreement, back enhanced corporate disclosures and strong governance that ensures boards are accountable for climate risks and opportunities.
+Signatories, which now collectively have $42 trillion of assets under management, pledge to reduce emissions in line with the Paris Agreement and back enhanced corporate disclosures and strong governance that ensure boards are accountable for climate risks and opportunities.

 BlackRock is not planning to divest itself fully from fossil-fuel companies, though it will begin offering investors more options for limiting their exposure to such industries.

-“Our investment conviction is that sustainability- and climate-integrated portfolios can provide better risk-adjusted returns to investors," Fink wrote.
+“Our investment conviction is that sustainability- and climate-integrated portfolios can provide better risk-adjusted returns to investors," Fink said in the letter.
 "And with the impact of sustainability on investment returns increasing, we believe that sustainable investing is the strongest foundation for client portfolios going forward.”

 Fink called on companies to provide meaningful disclosures and greater transparency or face the consequences, not just in the boardroom but also on their balance sheets.